Climate change in Oklahoma: Prairie conservation and carbon capture

 Ranchers, environmentalists and Osage Nation landowners are working together to preserve Oklahoma's prairie at the Joseph H. Williams Tallgrass Prairie Preserve.

-Protected grasslands in Oklahoma "mitigate nearly four metric tons of carbon dioxide per year — the equivalent of taking 4 million cars off the road."
+Each acre of protected grasslands in Oklahoma "mitigates nearly four metric tons of carbon dioxide per year — the equivalent of taking 4 million cars off the road."

 Standards for climate change education

 Oklahoma's standards for science education incorporate material from the 2013 Next Generation Science Standards, and include information about Oklahoma's climate.
 Consensus has yet to emerge on how to present the topic of climate change in the state's public schools.